How to Detect and Prevent iGaming Affiliate Fraud as an Operator

 How to detect iGaming affiliate fraud?

 As we have already seen, iGaming affiliate marketing is created to boost operators’ traffic with genuine player engagement.
-But what if it is not as genuine as expected?
+But how to check if it is truly genuine or not?
 The most effective way for iGaming fraud detection is the utilization of specialized tools designed to monitor suspicious activity.

 By focusing on these red flags, operators can combine human resources with automated tools and prevent iGaming affiliate fraud.